 - Neighborhood Catalyst: responding to the needs of the Siler district and its future

-- Preservation Strategy: long-term low-cost production and living spaces
+- Preservation Strategy: long-term low-cost production and living spaces in a transitioning neighborhood

 - Shared Community Resources: developing assets to amplify existing creatives and businesses within the district